Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Acknowledgment

 This work has been carried out in the framework of a project funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC Consolidator Grant project HYMNS, with grant agreement No.~681740).
-The authors acknowledge support from the Spanish Ministerio de Ciencia e Innovaci\'on under grants PID2019-104714GB-C21, FPA2017-83946-C2-1-P, FIS2015-71688-ERC, CSIC for funding PIE-201750I26.
+The authors acknowledge support from the Spanish Ministerio de Ciencia e Innovaci\'on under grants PID2019-104714GB-C21, FPA2017-83946-C2-1-P, FIS2015-71688-ERC, FPA2016-77689-C2-1-R, RTI2018-098117-B-C21, CSIC for funding PIE-201750I26 and from the European H2020-847552 (SANDA).
 This work was partially supported by Generalitat Valenciana PROMETEO/2019/007.
+T. Rodriguez-Gonzalez acknowledges the Spanish FPI predoctoral grant.
 We would like to thank the crew at the Electronics Laboratory of IFIC, in particular Manuel Lopez Redondo and Jorge N\'acher Ar\'andiga for their excellent and efficient work.